DeVikingMark/miden-base/docs/src/transaction.md

 ### Flow

 1. **Prologue**
    Executes at the beginning of a transaction.
 It validates on-chain commitments against the provided data.
 This is to ensure that the transaction executes against a valid on-chain recorded state of the account and to be consumed notes.
-Notes to be consumed must be registered on-chain — except for [erasable notes](note.md) which can be consumed without block inclusion.
+Notes to be consumed must be registered on-chain — except for [erasable notes](note) which can be consumed without block inclusion.
 2. **Note processing**
    Notes are executed sequentially against the account, following a sequence defined by the executor.
 To execute a note means processing the note script that calls methods exposed on the account interface.
 Notes must be consumed fully, which means that all assets must be transferred into the account or into other created notes.
-[Note scripts](note.md#script) can invoke the account interface during execution.
-They can push assets into the account's vault, create new notes, set a transaction expiration, and read from or write to the account’s storage.
+[Note scripts](note#script) can invoke the account interface during execution.
+They can push assets into the account's vault, create new notes, set a transaction expiration, and read from or write to the account's storage.
 Any method they call must be explicitly exposed by the account interface.
 Note scripts can also invoke methods of foreign accounts to read their state.
 3. **Transaction script processing**
    `Transaction` scripts are an optional piece of code defined by the executor which interacts with account methods after all notes have been executed.
 For example, `Transaction` scripts can be used to sign the `Transaction` (e.g., sign the transaction by incrementing the nonce of the account, without which, the transaction would fail), to mint tokens from a faucet, create notes, or modify account storage. `Transaction` scripts can also invoke methods of foreign accounts to read their state.
 4. **Epilogue**
    Completes the execution, resulting in an updated account state and a generated zero-knowledge proof.
 The validity of the resulting transaction is ensured by a combination of user-defined and protocol-defined checks:
-   - The account's [authentication procedure](account/code.md#authentication) is called to authorize the transaction.
+   - The account's [authentication procedure](account/code#authentication) is called to authorize the transaction.
    - The transaction fee is computed and removed from the account's vault in the chain's native asset.
-See [Fees](./fees.md).
+See [Fees](./fees).
    - The account's state must have changed, or at least one input note must have been consumed to make the transaction non-empty.
    - If the account's state has changed, the `nonce` must have been incremented to prevent replay attacks.
    - Additionally, the sum of all input assets must be equal to the sum of all output assets (if the account is not a faucet).